elos/documentation/data/models/action.md

 Action
 ------

-An action is what anything a user can currently be doing.
-An action should not be confused with an event, which is anything that can occur to a user.
-For example, you can imagine synchronous events - a user can be studying, and the library.
-The events would be being at the library and studying, but that action would only ever be studying.
-Perhaps "going to the library" would be another.
+An action is something a user can be doing.
+An action should not be confused with an [event](event.md), which is anything that can happen to a user.
+For example, you can imagine synchronous events - a user can be studying, and at the library.
+The events could me split, studying would mirror being at the library, but the action would only ever be studying.
+Perhaps "walking to the library" would be another.

-An action is owned by a user, has a name, a start time and an end time, a boolean field on wheterh it has been completed, and an associated actionable -> which "created" the task.
+An action is owned by a [user](user.md), has a name, a start time and an end time, a boolean field, completed, and an associated actionable -> which "created" the task.

 ### Implementation